bsmith89/longev-mgen/doc/submission.md

 that these reflect evolutionarily conserved protein sequences.
 Of these,
 only 2,404 had members annotated with any COG, KO, or putative function.
-The remaining 3,363 un-annotated OPFs encompass 17,831 predicted protein sequences across the 47 genomes
+The remaining 3,363 unannotated OPFs encompass 17,831 predicted protein sequences across the 47 genomes

 ### Ordination of gene content